Acer Laptop

 Removing the hard drive

-In order to replace the hard disk, you have to unscrew the two screws that I have marked in the picture below.
+To replace the hard drive, you must unscrew the two screws that I have marked in the image below.

-Once this is done, you can pull off the clear plastic tab on the metal piece.
+Once this is done, you can pull off the plastic tab on the metal piece.

 Step 3